-Medical devices are regulated by the Medical Device Control Division (MDCO) from the office of Food and Drug Administration (FDA) in Thailand (also known as Thai FDA).
-Recently the Thai FDA has made many changes in regulatory requirements and approval process for medical devices.
+The Medical Device Control Division (MDCO) from the office of the Food and Drug Administration (FDA) in Thailand (also known as the Thai FDA) oversees Medical device regulations.
+Recently the Thai FDA has made many changes in regulatory requirements and the approval process for medical devices.

 Medical device market